Rules for the use of the library

 Data protection

-We record the person’s name, address, telephone number, email address and date of birth in our customer register to make sure that the customer details will not be mixed up.
+We record the person’s name, address, telephone number, email address and date of birth in our customer register.
 You have the right to know what details about you have been recorded in the register.
 The borrowing register is only used to monitor borrowing – personal details in the register will not be disclosed to third parties.
-Only the library staff have access to the customer details.
 Read more about how the PRH processes personal details on our data protection pages.